Bronzed Skin, Matte Red Lips, And Straight Hair at Jenny Packham Spring 2012

 To get the desired look, Manetti started by parting each girl’s hair at the right-hand side, using the inner edge of the brow as a reference and creating the side part a quarter of an inch from that inner brow point.
 Manetti then applied the L’Oréal Professionnel Lift Extrême mousse section by section to give hair a volume boost.
 Wielding a round brush, he proceeded to blow dry the hair section by section using the Solano 3700 Moda Dryer, which features a shorter barrel for more control, infrared heat to dry the hair from the inside out, a ceramic thermal grill for more even heat distribution, and tourmaline technology to smooth fly-aways and boost shine.
 When all the sections were dry, he applied the L’Oréal Professionnel Perfect Shimmer shine illuminating mist onto his hands and, after rubbing it between his palms, applied it directly onto the side part for a hint of shine at the crown.
 Last, he spritzed the L’Oréal Professionnel Infinium 3 hairspray to give the look hold and eliminate frizz.

-For more details on the look, make sure to view our backstage interviews with Manetti and Shobrook above an check out more backstage photos after the jump!
+For more details on the look, make sure to view our backstage interviews with Manetti and Shobrook above and check out more backstage photos below!